sudoNeo/BarsukovGroupRefactoring/README.md

 **Notes**

 * Need to implement signals and interrupts so that a Daemon class can instantiate the processes and also gracefully exit, i.e. turning queue putting/getting off and ignoring packets
+* Vxi11 has invalid escape sequence wwarning but can be fixed with a raw string